margaretmf/margaretmf.github.io/index.md

 * To be more clear in providing guidance and respecting space with people through team meetings
 * To respect people doing work
 * To express appreciation and gratitude for other teams and colleagues
-* To respect boundaries on email and social media (learned this the hard way)
+* To respect boundaries on email and social media
 * To provide clear communciation
+* To give generic advice rather than unsolicited, specific advice

 ## Longer Work Biography ##
 As a continuous, lifelong learner, I am developing expertise in **photography**, **sketching**, **writing**, **ethnographic interviewing**, **computer programming**, **languages - Español, English, and interested in Native and Chinese characters and symbols, and Sanskrit**. and **understanding the Bible spiritually**.
 I also love learning about **requirements specification for product development**, **visual arts, drawing, and painting**, **music**, and **math, science, English, and arts education**.
 I love helping people as well as living spontaneously and orderly.